I was really impressed with Meopta's 7x50s, but 12x50 is a much harder format to get right. In this review I find out if Meopta have.

 ∑ The Meoptas offer a more conventionally lovely view by day and offer a macroscopic function the Canons canít

 ∑ The Meoptas have a 30 year transferable warranty.
-The Canons are an electronic appliance and have only two (but will reportedly take some 10 years of hard use)
+The Canons are an electronic appliance and have only two (but will reportedly survive some 10 years of hard use)

-For general birding and nature viewing, the Meoptas would likely be your choice.
+For general birding and nature viewing, the Meoptas would likely be your choice, especially if that viewing involves extreme contrast like snow or bright water.
 For long-range birding, wildlife, spotting and especially for astronomy, the IS gives such a giant advantage youíd choose the Canons, unless you just wonít entertain a serving of chips with your fine glassware.

 Meoptaís Meostar 12x50 HDs are a binocular that rightfully belong in the Alpha class.
 They are European in fact and style and their quality, both optical and mechanical, is comparable to the top three.
 They give a little away to Swarovskiís ELs in most areas, but then so does everything else.
 Compared to Leicaís 50mm HD-plus models, only a slightly dimmer daytime view counts against the Meoptas, whilst even lower chromatic aberration swings it the other way.

 That slight sense of being less sparkly bright than the best is the only thing that really counts against the Meostars during the day.
 Sharpness, resolution and rendition of colours seems up with the best.

 At night, itís the off-axis astigmatism that spoils the context a little with linear stars towards the field stop.
 Nonetheless, pin-point stars on axis, excellent reach and resolution, good stray-light suppression and a pin-sharp high-resí Moon make them an excellent choice for hand-held astronomy.